mitojala/test/docs/intro/pole.md

  4. Blocks
  5. Point class

  We will first prepare all these settings on a test subset of points before formally defining the project.
+Keep in mind that with a simple project, some of those points could be covered using default parameters.

  ---
  _Note :_